24004263/LU-Decomposition/README.md

 print(U)
 */
 ```
+## Algorithm.
-## Algorithm
+## Program 2
-1.LU Decomposition: Factorize matrix A into its LU decomposition using partial pivoting.

-2.Solve Linear System: Use the LU factors to solve the linear system Ax = B.
+# 1. Import numpy
+# 2.From scipy.linalg import lu,lu_factor,lu_solve respectively
+# 3.Get the input of matrix values from user using eval
+# 4.Print and solce LU decomposition using lu_solve() function

 (ii) To find the LU Decomposition of a matrix
 ```